Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and

-The HJ PDE~\eqref{eqt: HJ_quadratic_terminal} with Hamiltonian~\eqref{eqt:eg2_H} is computed using the proposed abstract neural network~\eqref{eqt: nn_S} with the implementation depicted in Fig.~\ref{fig: nn_V_RK4}.
-The viscosity solution to the one dimensional HJ PDE with the terminal data $\J$ defined in~\eqref{eqt: J_testtdep_1d} and time horizon $T=1$ is shown in Fig.~\ref{fig: test_tdep_1d}, while the two dimensional slices for the viscosity solution to the $16$ dimensional case with the terminal data $\J$ defined in~\eqref{eqt: J_testtdep_16d} are shown in Fig.~\ref{fig: test_tdep_16d}.
-In each figure, the subfigures (a),(b),(c),(d) show the solution at time $t=T, t=0.75T, t=0.5T, t=0.25T$, respectively.
+The HJ PDE~\eqref{eqt: HJ_quadratic_terminal} with Hamiltonian~\eqref{eqt:eg2_H} and terminal data $\J$ defined in~\eqref{eqt:J_min_Ji} (where $\J_i$'s are defined in~\eqref{eqt:Ji_tdep_16d}) is computed using the proposed abstract neural network~\eqref{eqt: nn_S} with the implementation depicted in Fig.~\ref{fig: nn_V_RK4}.
+The terminal time is set to be $T=1$.
+The two dimensional slices for the viscosity solution are shown in Fig.~\ref{fig: test_tdep_16d}.
+The subfigures (a), (b), (c), (d) show the solution at time $t=1$, $t=0.75$, $t=0.5$, $t=0.25$, respectively.

-We also solve the optimal control problem with different time horizon $T=1$ and $T=5$ using the feedback optimal control given by the abstract neural network architecture~\eqref{eqt: nn_u} with the implementation depicted in Fig.~\ref{fig: nn_u_RK4}.
+We also solve the optimal control problem with different terminal time $T=1$ and $T=5$ using the neural network given by the abstract neural network architecture~\eqref{eqt: nn_u} with the implementation depicted in Fig.~\ref{fig: nn_u_RK4}.
 The open loop optimal controls $s\mapsto \optu(s|\bx_0)$ and the corresponding optimal trajectories $s\mapsto \optx(s|\bx_0)$ are then computed by solving~\eqref{eqt: ODE_optx} with the fourth order Runge-Kutta method whose one-step neural network representation is shown in Fig.~\ref{fig: nn_RK4}.
-The graphs of the optimal controls $\optu$ and the optimal trajectories $\optx$ to the one dimensional problem with the terminal cost~\eqref{eqt: J_testtdep_1d} are shown in Fig.~\ref{fig: test_tdep_1d_xu}.
-Also, the graphs of the first component of the optimal controls $\optu$ and the first component of the optimal trajectories $\optx$ to the $16$ dimensional problem with the initial position $\bx_0=(x,\bzero)\in\R^{16}$ (where $\bzero$ is the zero vector in $\R^{15}$) and the terminal cost~\eqref{eqt: J_testtdep_16d} are shown in Fig.~\ref{fig: test_tdep_16d_xu}.
-In each figure, (a) and (c) show the optimal controls $\optu$ with $T=1$ and $T=5$, respectively, while (b) and (d) show the corresponding optimal trajectories $\optx$ with $T=1$ and $T=5$, respectively.
+The graphs of the first component of the optimal controls $\optu$ and the first component of the optimal trajectories $\optx$ to the $16$ dimensional problem with the initial position $\bx_0=(x,\bzero)\in\R^{16}$ (where $\bzero$ is the zero vector in $\R^{15}$) and the terminal cost~\eqref{eqt:J_min_Ji} (where $\J_i$'s are defined in~\eqref{eqt:Ji_tdep_16d}) are shown in Fig.~\ref{fig: test_tdep_16d_xu}.
+In the figure, (a) and (c) show the optimal controls $\optu$ with $T=1$ and $T=5$, respectively, while (b) and (d) show the corresponding optimal trajectories $\optx$ with $T=1$ and $T=5$, respectively.